richrd/bx/README.md

 * Core
   * Don't start bot if config file is broken
     * Instead just print an error on the command line
+  * Store config data in same order as it was loaded (not alphabetically)
   * Use throttle detection to delay reconnecting (if G-lined etc)
   * Implement ignoring users that haven't authed
   * Multi server support?